mortonalban0/notes/README.md

 # 2024-03-07
 - Today's programming wisdom is to prioritize tasks, plan your time wisely, and stay organized.
 This will help you to be more efficient and productive in your work.
 First, make a list of all the tasks you need to complete, then prioritize them based on their importance and urgency.
 Next, allocate time for each task, making sure to allow enough time so that you don't feel rushed or overwhelmed.
 Finally, use task management tools and programming languages to stay organised and track your progress.
 Remember to take breaks and keep your workspace clean, as this will also contribute to your overall productivity.
 By following these tips, you will be able to better manage your workload and achieve your programming goals.

+# 2024-03-08
+- "Today's programming wisdom is: 'Simplicity is the ultimate sophistication.' — Leonardo da Vinci.
+In coding, it means that writing clean, readable, and maintainable code is often more valuable than complex and overly intricate solutions.
+Strive to reduce complexity by breaking down problems into smaller, manageable parts and leverage existing libraries and frameworks when possible.
+Remember that you write code not only for machines but also for humans to read, understand, and modify in the future."

+Another pearl of wisdom is: 'Premature optimization is the root of all evil.' – Donald Knuth.
+This quote reminds programmers to focus on getting the core functionality right first before optimizing.
+It's easy to get lost in micro-optimizations early on, which can lead to harder-to-maintain code without necessarily solving the biggest performance bottlenecks."